secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-gk/index.html.md

 ## Specific to Japan Based Team Members

-Team members in Japan are on statutory state benefits.
-This includes medical, pension, and unemployment.
+Team members in Japan have the following statutory state benefits available: medical, pension, and unemployment.

 GitLab does not plan on offering additional private medical or pension benefits at this time due to the government cover.

-GitLab will continue to review responses from the [Global Benefits Survey](/handbook/total-rewards/benefits/benefits-survey/#global-benefits-survey) as well as budgetary availability with respect to adding a Life Insurance policy for team members in Japan.
+GitLab will continue to review responses from the [Global Benefits Survey](/handbook/total-rewards/benefits/benefits-survey/#global-benefits-survey) as well as budgetary availability with respect to adding supplementary benefits in Japan.

 ### Medical